Updated: Mar 31

-Fact: The new withholding tables (and related 2018 tax rates) do not affect your 2017 tax return.
+Fact: The new withholding tables (and related tax rates) do not affect your prior year tax return.

-Some of the rhetoric coming out of Washington seems to imply that your 2017 tax return – the one you’ll file in 2018 – might see a refund boost as the result of tax reform.
-While it’s true that your paycheck may be a bit bigger (you’ll find the new withholding tables for 2018 here), the new withholding tables do not affect your 2017 tax return due in 2018.
+Some of the rhetoric coming out of Washington seems to imply that your prior year tax return – the one you’ll file in this year – might see a refund boost as the result of tax reform.
+While it’s true that your paycheck may be a bit bigger, the new withholding tables do not affect your prior year tax return due this year.

 Fiction: Ordering a tax transcript is a “secret way” to get a refund date.

 A few years ago, a rumor circulated on the internet suggesting that ordering a tax transcript would help you find out exactly when you might get your refund.
 Unfortunately, that’s not true: The information on a transcript does not necessarily reflect the amount or timing of a refund.
 While you can use a tax transcript to validate past income and tax filing status for mortgage, student, and small business loan applications, you should use “Where’s My Refund?” to check the status of your refund.
 One more tip: Those numeric codes that you’ll see on your tax transcripts?
 They don’t offer additional information about when your refund will be issued either.

 Fact: Not every taxpayer needs an IP PIN.